Kankakee

 • The driver plaintiff was aware the car they were driving was defective or improperly maintained

 Proving fault in a car crash case can be very difficult.
 You need an experienced attorney in Coles County on your side to collect evidence and compile a strong case to support your side of the story.
-Call Tapella & Eberspacher Law Firm today at (217) 516-3451 to get started on your case!
+Call the Spiros Law, P.C. today at (217) 516-3451 to get started on your case!

 Common Car Crash Injuries

-Thousands of people are injured each year in traffic accidents.
-There can be hazards inside and outside of a motor vehicle that can cause a driver or passenger to be seriously injured during a collision.
+Traffic accidents injure thousands of people each year.
+Both inside and outside a motor vehicle, there exist hazards that can result in severe injuries for a driver or passenger in the event of a collision.
 Some of the most common car accident injuries include:

 • Back and neck injuries